ticofab/blog/content/tech/2020-04-11-planned-learning/index.md

 * ✅ ~~Read *[The Caves Of Steel](https://en.wikipedia.org/wiki/The_Caves_of_Steel)* by Isaac Asimov, kindly lent to me by [Lorenzo](https://twitter.com/lorenzograndi4).~~
 * ✅ ~~Spend one hour learning how [Paw](paw.cloud) works (after buying it years ago).~~
 * ✅ ~~Watch [Mary Grygleski](https://twitter.com/mgrygles) and [Oleh Dokuka](https://twitter.com/OlehDokuka)'s talk about [Packman, ML and Reactive Streams](https://youtu.be/NpkmmorXSYg?t=5980)!~~

+**UPDATE 31st of July 2020**: Working hard on the side project, completed the *Akka Streams for Scala - Professional* on [Lightbend Academy](https://academy.lightbend.com), started reading new books!

 **UPDATE 26th of July 2020**: Worked a lot on the side project (but getting somewhere!), built the mechanical [Preonic](https://www.reddit.com/r/MechanicalKeyboards/comments/awd15x/olkb_preonic_rev3_from_massdrop_review_comparison/) keyboard months after its purchase, thanks to my friend [Nicola](https://twitter.com/durdn).